bensternthal/kanbender-test/README.md

-A great  repo for testing git commit messages for kanbender.
+A great great repo for testing git commit messages for kanbender.